kjones13/kj_website_2024/README.md

-# Postdoc OASIS
-This is the central hub for information pertaining to ESIIL Postdocs

-# [Your Name]
+# Katie Jones

-Welcome to the [Your Name] repository, part of the Environmental Data Science Innovation and Inclusion Lab (ESIIL).
+Welcome to my repository, part of the Environmental Data Science Innovation and Inclusion Lab (ESIIL).
 This repository serves as the central hub for our research at ESIIL, hosting your project description, proposals, bio, codebase, and more.

 ## Your Project